You'd be surprised at how much money you spend on useless stuff.

 Cashback websites allow consumers to join for free to access free cashback deals.
 Sites like Ebates, RetailMeNot, and iBotta are free websites that give you access to deals just for setting up a free account.

 These websites make money by referring customers to major retail stores and getting a small commission for attracting customers to each retail store.
-The sites essentially take those earned commissions and give them back to the consumers in cashback while keeping a small portion for themselves.
+The sites take those earned commissions and give them back to the consumers in cashback while keeping a small portion for themselves.
 It's a win-win for everyone!

 8. No More Tax Refunds!